-Remediation of a single failed non-clinical course by less than 10% below the established passing score will occur following the spring term according to the University calendar.
+Remediation of a single failed preclinical course within 10% of the established passing score will occur according to the COM academic calendar.
 Remediation of a single failed clinical course will be to repeat the clinical course.
 Failure of a course remediation will result in an automatic dismissal.
 Remediation of a failed board exam will occur under the direction of the board preparation coordinator and a repeat of the board exam will be attempted.